- Want to Know More About Saltillo Tile Flooring?

 Saltillo tile color options have expanded over the years.
 Overall, colors span a range of red, orange, brown, yellow, and earthen tones.
 More specifically, while Traditional Saltillo (terracotta shades) remain the most common, other popular options include Manganese, Spanish Mission Red, Antique, and Antique Mission Red.

 Sealed versions of Saltillo display rich, saturated colors, while unsealed Saltillo flooring has pastel and light cream colors.
-And because it’s natural clay tile, each color choice has a range of color variations.
-Finally, customize Mexican Saltillo easily with stains and glazed finishes.
+Because it’s natural clay tile, each color choice has a range of variations.
+Finally, Mexican Saltillo can be customized easily with stains and glazed finishes.

-Digging in deeper – There are 5 color choices for Saltillo tile flooring – Traditional, Manganese, Spanish Mission Red, Antique, & Antique Mission Red.
+Digging in deeper, There are five color choices for Saltillo tile flooring: Traditional, Manganese, Spanish Mission Red, Antique, and Antique Mission Red.

 Let’s check them out.